* This is the Consumer Version. *

 Using high-efficiency particulate air (HEPA) vacuums and filters

 If a person is allergic to animal dander, the family pet may be limited to certain rooms of the house or, if possible, kept out of the house.
 Washing the pet weekly can also help.

-Drug treatment is similar to that for seasonal allergies (see Treatment).
-It includes corticosteroid nasal sprays, antihistamines, and decongestant nasal sprays.
+Drug treatment of perennial allergies is similar to that for seasonal allergies.
+It includes corticosteroid nasal sprays, antihistamines, and decongestants.

 A corticosteroid nasal spray is usually very effective and is used first.
 Most of these sprays have few side effects, although they can cause nosebleeds and a sore nose.

 An antihistamine, taken by mouth or used as a nasal spray, can be used instead of or in addition to a corticosteroid nasal spray.
 Antihistamines are often used with a decongestant, such as pseudoephedrine, taken by mouth.

 Many antihistamine-decongestant combinations are available over the counter as a single tablet.
 However, people with high blood pressure should not take a decongestant unless a doctor recommends it and monitors its use.
 Also, people who take a monoamine oxidase inhibitor (a type of antidepressant) cannot take a product that combines an antihistamine and a decongestant.

 Decongestants are also available over the counter as nose drops or sprays.
 They should not be used for more than a few days at a time because using them continually for a week or more may worsen or prolong nasal congestion—called a rebound effect—and may eventually result in chronic congestion.